CSUS-LLVM/OptSched/README.md

 ## Configuration files

-OptSched currently needs to read from configuration files to initialize the scheduler.
-There are example files in the [“optsched-cfg”](https://github.com/OptSched/OptSched/tree/master/optsched-cfg) directory.
+OptSched reads from configuration files at runtime to initialize the scheduler.
+There are templates in the [example](https://github.com/OptSched/OptSched/tree/master/example/optsched-cfg) directory.
 The default search location for these files is ```~/.optsched-cfg```.
-You can optionally specify the path to this directory or any of the configuration files with [command-line options](#Command-Line-Options).
+You can optionally specify the path to this directory or any of the configuration files individually with [command-line options](#Command-Line-Options).

 ## Usage

-`clang++ -O3 -Xclang -load -Xclang <path/to/OptSched.so> -mllvm -misched=optsched <example.cpp>`
+`clang++ -O3 -fplugin=<path/to/OptSched.so> -mllvm -misched=optsched -mllvm -optsched-cfg=<path/to/optsched-cfg>  <example.cpp>`

 `llc -load <path/to/OptSched.so> -misched=optsched -optsched-cfg=<path/to/optsched-cfg> <example.ll>`